 Understanding the Focus of the Tax Audit

-Korean tax auditors are very aggressive in conducting their tax audits because they conduct a pre-tax audit of a taxpayer in advance of the official tax audit, and hence obtain a general understanding of the taxpayer’s strengths and weaknesses in respect of the various tax positions taken on its tax returns prior to the start of a tax audit.
-Accordingly, they often begin their tax audit with a general understanding of the taxpayer’s position in respect of various items of income, deductions and credits and have a basic understanding of the strengths and weaknesses of the targeted taxpayer in respect of the tax positions taken on the tax return.
-However, a robust defence by the taxpayer of any items challenged as well as good documentation of the positions taken on the return which are prepared in advance may result in influencing the tax auditor that their preconceived positions on issues require change or modification.
-Accordingly, it would be important to quickly understand the focus and objective of the tax audit and direct the tax auditor to the issues that the taxpayer is best prepared to handle.
+Korean tax auditors are very thorough in conducting their tax audits because they conduct a pre-tax audit of a taxpayer in advance of the official tax audit, and hence obtain a general understanding of the taxpayer’s strengths and weaknesses in respect of the various tax positions taken on its tax returns prior to a tax audit.
+Accordingly, they often begin their tax audit with a general understanding of the taxpayer’s position in respect of various items of income, deductions and credits, and have a basic understanding of the strengths and weaknesses of the targeted taxpayer in respect of the tax positions taken on the tax return.
+However, a robust defence prepared in advance by the taxpayer of any items challenged as well as good documentation of the positions taken on the return may result in influencing the tax auditor that their preconceived positions on certain issues require change or modification.
+Accordingly, it is important to quickly understand the focus and objective of the tax audit and be able to direct the tax auditor to the issues that the taxpayer is best prepared to handle.
 By narrowing the focus of the tax audit, issues and items that could prove to be difficult to defend may be mitigated and sometimes avoided altogether.